“Challenge yourself with overnight, offshore passages, and night time landfalls!”

 This 5-day advanced sailing course provides full understanding of sail shape controls and hull design principles, entering foreign ports, weather and heavy weather techniques, while practicing the navigational skills you have learned in ASA 105.
 Spinnaker sailing might also be an option – depending on training vessel.

-Three students for New England based courses and up to five students for Caribbean courses due to length of trip and size of vessels being used.
+Three students for New England based courses and up to four students for Caribbean courses due to length of trip and size of vessels being used.
 Each course provides at least 120 hours over a five or seven day live aboard format, aboard one of our 33-49ft cruising sailboats.